ssoudan/edisonIsThePilot/DESIGN.md

 #### Log rotation
 <!-- `edisonIsThePilot` writes both to stderr and '/var/log/edisonIsThePilot.log'.
 When the program is started or when the size of the file gets greater than 40MB (check performed every `logger.maxWriteCountWithoutCheck` writes),
 the file is rotated to /var/log/edisonIsThePilot.log.old (previous edisonIsThePilot.log.old is deleted) and a new '/var/log/edisonIsThePilot.log' is created. -->
 Logs are managed by journalctl.
+It's configuration is changed to limit the maximum amount of logs it keeps.

 They can be watched with: